Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena

 We restrict attention to ``extensive'' economic systems:~those which can be subdivided into parts with the same properties apart from size (for example, we ignore possible ``lumpiness'' that might be caused by large individual companies).
-Following a long tradition in economics, we here also restrict attention to exchange economies, in which the total quantities of goods and money remain fixed, but can be redistributed between agents, for example through trade.
-We leave production, consumption, labour, finance etc.~for future treatment.
-Building on an axiomatic approach to thermodynamics by Lieb and Yngvason, we explain how extensivity plus plausible economic assumptions lead to the definition of an economic analogue of entropy, which we consider to be an aggregate utility, and an economic temperature, whose inverse is the marginal (aggregate) utility of money.
+Moreover, following a long tradition in economics, we focus on exchange economies, in which the total quantities of goods and money remain fixed, but can be redistributed between agents, for example through trade.
+We leave production, consumption, labour, multiple currencies, finance etc.~for future treatment.
+Building on an axiomatic approach to thermodynamics by Lieb and Yngvason \cite{LY}, we explain how extensivity plus plausible economic assumptions lead to the definition of an economic analogue of entropy, which can be interpreted as an aggregate utility, and an economic temperature, whose inverse is the marginal (aggregate) utility of money.
 We obtain a ``second law'' of economics, governing the allowed direction of changes of economic state of a multi-part economy.
 This approach captures the `value' of nominal money in a way that does not rely on the usual rather arbitrarily chosen ``baskets of goods'' and their prices.
 It explains the direction of financial flow in terms of temperature differences.
 We illustrate the theory with an economic analogue of the Carnot cycle whereby a trader makes money out of temperature differences.

 We obtain quantitative conditions for trade:~on making contact, nett trade flows occur if and only if they increase the total entropy.
-We highlight the subset of ``mutually beneficial'' trades, which increase the entropy of each economy.
+We emphasise that it is not necessary for the entropy of all economies to increase, but it does contain the subset of ``mutually beneficial'' trades.
 We derive some macroeconomic relations between cross-derivatives, in particular economic ``flexibilities'' (the inverse of the elasticities of standard economics).
 We also introduce the concept of ``pure money''.
 We discuss limitations and possible extensions of our approach, in particular to relaxing the extensivity assumption and incorporating important aspects of real economies, including production, consumption and manufacturing.